by Azrael Tseng

 As the figure stepped forward into the wan light, Desire averted her eyes.
 They had caught a glimpse of an impressive private part, making her breath catch in her chest and flutter about like a hummingbird trapped in a cold cage of ice.
 She immediately felt ashamed.
 Her thoughts lingered in a vicinity she knew God would not be pleased to find them loitering.

-“Will you not clothe yourself, sir?”
+“Will you not clothe yourself, sir?” she cast her request.

-His voice trembled with a soul-lifting quality she had only heard a few times in her life, when God had brought her to the performance of a particularly excellent church choir.
+His voice trembled with a soul-lifting quality she had only heard a few times in her life, such as when God had brought her to the performance of a particularly excellent church choir.
 “Why would I defile what God has clothed me in with the weavings of men or the dead skins of slaughtered beasts?
 Such poor creatures to be placed under the care of those who brought the knife to them instead.”

 Eyes still cast on the ground by her bare feet, Desire asked, “May I know your name, sir?”